-For these ground-based observations raw, calibration and processed data will be available.
+For these ground-based observations raw, calibration and processed data will be made available.
 From these observations, high precision measurement of radial velocity variations of the central star will be obtained.
-Cross-correlation function results will be available together with the spectra and derived radial velocities.
+Cross-correlation function results (or equivalent products used for RV estimates) will be available together with the spectra and derived radial velocities.